Cedrik98/FACT_Group_19/README.md

-# Are your explanatios reliable?
+# Are your explanations reliable?

 ## Description
-This project aims the reproduct the paper "'Are Your Explanations Reliable?'
+This project aims the reproduce results from the paper *"'Are Your Explanations Reliable?'
-Investigating the Stability of LIME in Explaining Text Classifiers by Marrying XAI and Adversarial Attack" [(Bnurger et al., 2023)](https://arxiv.org/pdf/2305.12351.pdf).
+Investigating the Stability of LIME in Explaining Text Classifiers by Marrying XAI and Adversarial Attack"* [(Bnurger et al., 2023)](https://arxiv.org/pdf/2305.12351.pdf).

 ## Setup
 Instructions for installing dependencies.